We strongly believe that the best way to explore the island is by going on one of the Iceland self-drive tours.

 - Want to experience one of the most luxury self-drive tours in Iceland and save on budget?
 Then rent a campervan in Iceland.
 This will allow you to have one of the most comfortable Iceland self-drive holidays.
 And, of course, save on accommodation expenses (which can be quite steep here on the island).

 - Chat with your rental agency about your planned routes.
 Certain roads/routes can only be accessed via 4x4 vehicles.
-But don’t worry, if you intend to rent a camper or a mobile home, these also have 4x4 options available.
-So, if using a 4x4 is advisable, it won’t derail your luxury self-drive tour in Iceland idea.
+But don’t worry, if you intend to rent a motorhome or a camper.

 You Can Do it All!